vonnieda/dimple/README.md

   you're feeling right now.
 - ReplayGain automatically adjusts audio volume based on community feedback and your own adjustments.
+- Sing Along shows and syncs the lyrics of whatever music is playing around you.
+Share your screen with your friends and sing along!

 ## Modern and Beautiful
 - Based on Google's Material Design by default.